shubham14p3/code-challenge-ValueLabs-assessment-2024/README.md

 ## Task 4:
 Assignment: Introduce `redux-toolkit` and store the list of pokémon in the redux store.<br>
 Question 4: What makes the `createSlice` in redux-toolkit difference then A Reducer in redux?<br>
+- createSlice in Redux Toolkit simplifies traditional Redux setup by combining actions, action creators, and reducers into one place.
+Unlike traditional reducers, which require manual action types and separate action creators, createSlice auto-generates these, reducing boilerplate.
+Plus, it uses Immer under the hood, allowing us to write "mutative" code that stays immutable.

 Question 5: Describe the benefits of immutable code.<br>
+- Immutable code keeps each state change as a new state, rather than altering the existing one.
+This approach prevents us accidental changes to data, making  the debugging easier.

 commit the code as `task-4`<br>